Can’t touch this: Real slot machines controlled online

 Now, people can gamble on a real-life slot machine without touching it at all.

 Atlantic City’s Hard Rock casino unveiled slot machines Monday that exist inside the casino, but which are entirely activated and played by gamblers over the internet.
 The casino and its technology partner, Softweave Ltd., say the 12-machine offering is the first of its kind anywhere.
-Patrons at the casino can look at the machines through peep-holes in a wall of the secure, off-limits room where the machines sit on the second floor, with an array of cameras set in front of them to let players see exactly what is happening with the machine as it is activated.
+Patrons at the casino can look at the machines through peepholes in a wall of the secure, off-limits room where the machines sit on the second floor, with an array of cameras set in front of them to let players see exactly what is happening with the machine as it is activated.

 “The psychology, there are brick-and-mortar players that have a fear of doing things online,” said Kresimir Spajic, senior vice president of online gaming at Hard Rock International.
 “This is helpful in transitioning them into online customers.
 This is a real, physical machine that they can see, almost like they’re sitting in front of it.”